 These beans are just that.
 They have an incredible, complex flavor thanks to the jalapeno, chili, and other spices… and they’re completely GUILT FREE.
 Actually, you should not only feel guilt free, you should feel proud.
 You deserve to wear a little gold star pin that says “Winner!” on it just for eating these beans.
 Beans are full of fiber, protein, and antioxidants… and I promise you’ll want to come back for more.

 My batch was just a tad on the spicy side and I know that many of you can’t go there for various reasons.
-So, I would suggest using half of a jalapeno and half of the chili powder.
-Both the jalapeno and the chili powder bring a lot of flavor along with their heat so I wouldn’t suggest nixing them all together.
-When preparing the jalapeno just be sure to remove ALL of the seeds and white ribs on the inside because this is where most of the heat lives.
+So, I would suggest using half of a jalapeño and making sure you scrape out ALL the seeds.
+The jalapeño brings a lot of flavor with its heat, so I wouldn’t suggest nixing it all together.
+Just be sure to remove ALL of the seeds and white ribs on the inside of the jalapeño because that is where most of the heat lives.

-This recipe makes about the same amount as three standard sized cans of refried beans.
+This recipe makes about the same amount as three standard 15oz. size cans of refried beans.
 The left overs can be frozen so don’t worry about the volume.
-I used mine in a recipe (stay tuned) but you can also eat it as a dip, fill up some freezer burritos, or even stuff them into tacos.
+I used my (not) Refried Beans in a recipe, but you can also eat it as a dip, fill up some freezer burritos, or even stuff them into tacos.
 Refried beans are all-purpose, which is probably why they come as a side to every single entree at Mexican restaurants!
 Well, that and they’re cheap.